-$21,267 is the typical Davenport University’s freshman financial aid offer.
-Approximately 96.0% of freshman students obtain financial aid, the majority of which is in the form of loans.
+$12,887.00 is the typical Davenport University’s first year financial aid package.
+About 99% of first year students receive financial aid, most of which is in the form of grants and scholarships.

-The numbers below refer to aid which is provided by Davenport University.
+The following numbers pertain to assistance that is supplied by Davenport University.

-93.0% of new students (520 total) were offered scholarships at Davenport University, averaging $8,048 per person.
-This ranks in the top 40th percentile of all colleges nationwide.
+98% of incoming freshmen (535 total) were given scholarships at Davenport University, averaging $9,506.00 per student.
+This puts it the top 25th percentile among colleges and universities nationwide.

 |Income Level||Percent of Freshman||Average Assistance|

-The chart above displays students who are obtaining Title IV aid which is federal assistance from the government in the form of grants, loans, and work-study.
-Learn more.
+The table above shows undergrads who are getting Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
+Learn more here.

 Of the 547 undergraduate students at Davenport University around 99% (539 total) receive some form of grant aid.
 The typical amount awarded was $12,887.00.